-"Habitually truant" shall be defined as a student of compulsory attendance age who has four unexcused absences during one month or 10 total days of unexcused absences in any school year.
-If a student is absent without a signed or verbal parental excuse or if the student leaves school or a class without permission of the teacher or Head of School, the student shall be considered truant.
+"Habitually truant" shall be defined as a student of compulsory attendance age who has four (4) unexcused absences during one (1) month or ten (10) total days of unexcused absences in any school year.
+If a student is absent without a signed or verbal parental excuse or if the student leaves school or a class without permission of the staff member or Head of School, the student shall be considered truant.
 Absences due to suspension or expulsion shall not be counted in the total of unexcused absences for purposes of defining a student as a "habitual truant."